This article will demonstrate how to debug Angular in VS Code, and then give some general discussion on debugging in VS Code.

 Introduction

-Visual Studio Code editor.
+Angular is a great front-end framework for web apps.
+Angular is usually edited in Visual Studio Code editor.
 Their powers combined let you not only develop Angular app code but also debug it through the editor!
 We will introduce the Angular debugging in VS code in this article with an example.

-many others, and the debugging method introduced here will work for all other languages.
+VS Code is also a great source code editor for various language families, such as PHP, Ruby, Go, C#, Python, C++, PowerShell, TypeScript, React, Vue, and many others, and the debugging method introduced here will work for all other languages.

 Debug Angular in VS Code

-We use VS Code v1.53 to setup debugging for Angular,
+We use VS Code v1.53 to set up debugging for Angular.

-- Step 1: Create an Angular application;
+- Create an Angular application;

-- Step 3: Configure Debug Environment;
+- Configure Debug Environment;

-- Step 4: Start Debugging;
+- Start Debugging;

-Step 1 - Create an Angular application
+1. Create an Angular application

 We use the Angular CLI to create projects,